HeidiSQL/HeidiSQL/readme.md

 of the other free compilers cannot currently compile HeidiSQL.

 Once Delphi XE5 is installed, you need to load the SynEdit project from the components folder.
 Build both run-time and design-time packages.
 Install the design-time package.
-Do the same for the VirtualTree component project.
+Do the same for the VirtualTree component project, and install madExcept4.

 Afterwards, load the HeidiSQL project from the packages folder.